Nithivarn-Reddy/CS-5213-Exam-Group1/README.md

 - This is for Group 1, Jay McKinley and Patrick Zhong.

 Instructions:
-See instructions.pdf for instructions on how this was configured.
+See Exam Instructions.pdf for instructions on how this was configured.